 Recognition of Prior Learning

-The domain of RPL is closely aligned to the main elements of the South African national policy discourse since 1994, with a specific focus of achieving transformation, accreditation, lifelong learning and complying with the National qualifications framework (NQF) of South Africa.
-The main purpose of RPL is to facilitate access to, mobility across and progression within the education, training and career pathways.
-Upgrading your skills and knowledge on the higher education and training level is a huge decision.
-Often this journey is exciting and daunting at the same time.
-One needs to be prepared financially, committed and self-motivated.
-Key factors in succeeding are hard work, focus, a thirst for knowledge, determination and responsibility.
+The domain of RPL is aligned to the main elements of the South African national policy discourse since 1994, with a specific focus of achieving transformation; accreditation; lifelong learning; and complying with the National qualifications framework (NQF) of South Africa.
+The main purpose of RPL is to facilitate access to, mobility across and progression within education, training, and career paths.

 For more information, visit RPL